-The Wond’ry features five Makerspaces outfitted with state-of-art equipment to take your idea from concept to prototype.
+The Wond’ry features Makerspaces outfitted with state-of-art equipment to take your idea from concept to prototype.
 The Makerspaces are open to all of the Vanderbilt community and serve as a hub for collaborative design and interdisciplinary activity.
 The mission of these spaces and the Wond’ry Makerspace staff is to provide students, faculty and staff with the tools, training, and resources to pursue their passions and actualize ideas.

 To support this mission the Wond’ry offers the following: